terra-money/terrain/README.md

 };
 ```

 Prior to deploying your contract, you will first have to ensure that your signer wallet contains the funds needed to pay for associated transaction fees.
-You may request funds from the <a href="https://faucet.terra.money/" target="_blank">Terra Testnet Faucet</a> by submitting the wallet address of the account where you would like to receive the funds and clicking on the `Send me tokens` button.
+You can request funds from the <a href="https://faucet.terra.money/" target="_blank">Terra Testnet Faucet</a> by submitting the wallet address of the account where you would like to receive the funds and clicking on the `Send me tokens` button.

-You may retrieve the wallet address associated with the custom_tester_1 account by utilizing the terrain console in your terminal.
+You can retrieve the wallet address associated with the custom_tester_1 account by utilizing the terrain console in your terminal.

 ```sh
 terrain console